CiscoSystems/swift-proxy/README.md

 The default, 'manual' option is suggested for production as it allows administrators to carefully architect the storage cluster.
-It requires each swift-storage service to be deployed with an explicit storage zone configured in its deployment settings..
+It requires each swift-storage service to be deployed with an explicit storage zone configured in its deployment settings.
 Upon relation to a swift-proxy, the storage node will request membership to its configured zone and be assigned by the swift-proxy charm accordingly.
 Using the cs:precise/swift-storage charm with this charm, a deployment would look something like: